“Belief is so often the death of reason” – Lord Varys, Master of Whisperers – Game of Thrones

 In the face of such prolific creativity and output, our industry slowly polarised into two primary groups.

-The first group have made ‘Agile’ the new dogma.
+The first group made ‘Agile’ the new dogma.
 They argue passionately about the Agile processes and methodologies that must be followed, by the book, to replicate the success of those who have come before.

 A self-censoring, watchdog culture that feeds off the familiarity and comfort of its revered echo chambers.